wein.plus

 Barrel

-Designation for a cylindrical container, usually bulbous, made of various materials such as wood, metal, plastic or ceramic for the storage of liquids.
-In viticulture, barrels are mostly made of wood because this material is breathable and allows a measured influx of oxygen, which is usually desirable during wine ageing.
-For filling and emptying, it has a small opening called a bung (bunghole).
-It can also be open on one side and is then fitted with a lid.
-In the case of large barrels, a means of entry in the bottom (barrel latch) enables cleaning for one person.
-The roller shape enables effortless handling, moving and space-saving stacking.
-Barrels of different types and volumes play an important role in terms of finishing.
-In the past, the barrels were manufactured by the craftsman profession of the cooper.
-Today, however, wooden barrels are mostly manufactured industrially in companies known as tonnelleries.
+It can also be open on one side and is fitted with a lid.
+In the case of large drums, an access point in the base (drum latch) allows one person to clean the drum.
+The cylindrical shape enables effortless handling, moving and space-saving stacking.
+Barrels of different types and volumes play an important role with regard to the expansion.
+They used to be made by the cooper's trade.
+Today, however, wooden barrels are mostly produced industrially in companies known as tonnelleries.
 The historical development is described in detail under Wine Vessels.

 Voices of our members